lambda-direct/difff/src/articles/content/yaml.md

 ## What is YAML file format?

-**YAML (Ain't Markup Language)** — data serialization language used as a format for configuration files, with (.yaml) or (.yml) extensions.
+**<a id="yamlAnchor"></a>YAML (Ain't Markup Language)** — data serialization language used as a format for configuration files, with .yaml or .yml extensions.
 Structured with key-value pairs, where key is always a string.

 ### YAML Basic principles: